 From 2013 to 2016, I was a postdoctoral researcher in the Computer Science Department at Carnegie Mellon University (CMU).
 I worked on the XIA project and was advised by Professor Peter Steenkiste.
-My research focused on identifying ways to facilitate the deployment of new, advanced inter-domain routing and was published in SIGCOMM’17.
-In the Fall of 2013, I developed and taught the initial offering of CMU’s graduate class on cloud computing (15-719).
+My research focused on identifying ways to facilitate the deployment of new, advanced inter-domain routing protocols on the Internet and was published in SIGCOMM’17.
+In the Fall of 2013, I co-developed and co-taught the initial offering of CMU’s graduate class on cloud computing (15-719).

-I completed my Ph.D. in the Electrical & Computer Engineering department at CMU in May 2013.
+I completed my PhD in the Electrical & Computer Engineering department at CMU in May 2013.
 I worked at the Parallel Data Lab (PDL) and was advised by Professor Greg Ganger.
 My dissertation focused on creating tools to reduce the difficulty of diagnosing problems in complex distributed systems.
 I built one of the earliest workflow-centric tracing infrastructures capable of strongly supporting diagnosis tasks.
 (Workflow-centric tracing is also called end-to-end tracing or distributed tracing.)
 I also built one of the earliest automated diagnosis tools that used workflow-centric traces.
 Conference papers related to my dissertation were published in NSDI’11, InfoVis’13, and SoCC’16.
 My dissertation work has informed both industrial workflow-centric tracing approaches and industrial diagnosis tools that use the resulting traces.

 In 2007, I appeared in a PhDComics strip encouraging CS grad students to wear lab coats to work.
 In my spare time, I enjoy playing tennis, running, and photography.
 I also occasionally blog at Formalized Curiosity.